Joost Luiten: Professional career

-After finishing sixth in the 2007 Challenge Tour rankings he received a European Tour card for 2008 and claimed two top 10 spots before injury curtailed his season.

-Luiten finished second at the KLM Open, a European Tour event, in 2007 and has been the highest ranked Dutch golfer in the Official World Golf Rankings.
-In January 2008 he reached the top 100 in the rankings.
+Reaching the final stage of Q School gave him limited status on the 2007 Challenge Tour.
+He made his first start at the Tusker Kenya Open, where he birdied the 72nd hole for a share of tenth place.
+This was enough to earn himself a start in the next tournament, where he finished third.
+In his third start, he won the A.G.F.
+Allianz Golf Open de Toulouse.
+A month later he won the Vodafone Challenge, setting a record for lowest final round by a Challenge Tour winner with a 61 (−11).
+He went on to finish sixth in the 2007 Challenge Tour rankings and receive a European Tour card for 2008, in addition to finishing second at the European Tour's KLM Open in August 2007.

-Luiten's 2009 season was hampered by a wrist injury that kept him out more than a year and he played the start of 2010 on a minor medical exemption.
-He regained his European Tour card for the rest of 2010 and finished the season 28th on the Order of Merit.
+In January 2008, Luiten reached the top 100 in the Official World Golf Rankings for the first time.
+He claimed two top-10 finishes on the European Tour before a wrist injury curtailed his season.
+He returned from injury in late 2009 and played the start of the 2010 season on a minor medical exemption, securing his card for the rest of 2010 with a top-ten finish at the Joburg Open.
+He finished the season 28th on the Race to Dubai, aided by a late run of three straight top-five finishes.

-In November 2011, Luiten won his first tournament on the European Tour with a victory in the Iskandar Johor Open in Malaysia, which also gave him his highest world ranking position to that point, at 66.
-He finished in the top 30 of the Order of Merit for the second consecutive year, ranked 24th.
+In November 2011, Luiten won his first tournament on the European Tour with a victory in the Iskandar Johor Open in Malaysia, which also gave him his highest world ranking position to that point, at 66th.
+He finished in the top 30 of the Race to Dubai for the second consecutive year, ranked 24th.

 Luiten won for the second time on the European Tour in June 2013 at the Lyoness Open in Austria.
 He took a three stroke advantage into the final round and shot a one-under-par 71 to finish two ahead of Thomas Bjørn.
 He became only the second player from the Netherlands to record multiple European Tour victories, after Robert-Jan Derksen.